A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 Dr. Belcher appears intent upon softening the relationship which the LORD had with Israel.
 Did the early Jews “need to have the proper respect for God”?
 Yes, certainly!
 Did they ever demonstrate that respect?
 Nearly never!

-Rom 3 is enough to convince any serious Bible reader that OT Israel – being kept under the Law – would never develop a willing heart on their own (that is, without the life-giving conversion power of the New Covenant).
-I expect Dr. Belcher to know that, since his chapter 8 is on the New Covenant, the covenant in which the LORD will create the willing heart by changing the old, dead heart of the Jews, deliberately apart from the old covenant at Sinai!
+Rom 3 is enough to convince any serious Bible reader that OT Israel–being kept under the Law–would never develop a willing heart on their own (that is, without the life-giving conversion power of the New Covenant).
+I expect Dr. Belcher to know that, since his chapter 8 is on the New Covenant, the covenant in which the LORD will (future!) create the willing heart by changing the old, dead heart of the Jews, deliberately apart from the old covenant at Sinai!
 That dead, natural heart will never and can never be produced by the Law of the Mosaic Covenant.

 OT history is abundant in examples that demonstrate that young Israel was never obedient from the heart.
-At every opportunity they turned against the LORD and were severely punished for it.
+At every opportunity they turned against the LORD and were severely punished as a result.
 Note that this was well before this condemnation in Numbers:

 Surely all the men who have seen My glory and My signs which I performed in Egypt and in the wilderness, yet have put Me to the test these ten times and have not listened to My voice …